No products in the cart.

 We use 100% of donations on the project the donor chooses

 No donor money is spent on administrative or fundraising costs – these are all paid for by our founders.
-Our donors choose the project they want to assist and receive regular photos and updates – many actually visit the schools.
+Our donors choose the project they want to assist and receive regular photos and updates – many actually visit the projects with us.